programmfabrik/apitest/README.md

 ## `datastore [key]`

-Helper function to query the datastore; used most of the time in conjunction with `qjson`.
+Helper function to query the datastore; used most of the time in conjunction with `gjson`.

 The `key`can be an int, or int64 accessing the store of previous responses.
 The responses are accessed in the order received.
 Using a negative value access the store from the back, so a value of **-2** would access the second to last response struct.

 This function returns a string, if the `key`does not exist, an empty string is returned.

-If the `key` is a string, the datastore is accessed directly, allowing access to custom set values using `store` or `store_response_qjson`parameters.
+If the `key` is a string, the datastore is accessed directly, allowing access to custom set values using `store` or `store_response_gjson`parameters.

 The datastore stores all responses in a list.
 We can retrieve the response (as a json string) by using this template function. `{{ datastore 0  }}` will render to